sciwalk/sciwalk/README.md

 ### :man_technologist: About Me :
 - 🌱 I’m currently learning web development, Python Programming, Cyber Security, and Machine Learning.
 - :zap: I’m also interested in music, hiking, and astronomy.
-- ⏺️  I recently discovered [Discogs](https://www.discogs.com) while writing a post for a "Python With Databases" course and I am using the record collector's database to catalog my collection, which includes records inherited from my parents and grandparents.
+- ⏺️  I recently discovered [Discogs](https://www.discogs.com) while writing a discussion post for a "Python For Databases" course and I am using the record collector's database to catalog my collection, which includes records inherited from my parents and grandparents.
+- 🪐  In my profile picture I am standing in front of a model of the [Cassini-Huygens spacecraft](https://www.jpl.nasa.gov/missions/cassini-huygens) during a visit to NASA Jet Propulsion Laboratory in Pasadena California for an educator's workshop.
+The animation above depicts the Grand Finale mission, the spacecraft's final orbits and plunge onto the surface of Jupiter.
+See the [Cassini-Huygens Timeline Poster](https://solarsystem.nasa.gov/resources/15646/cassinis-timeline-poster/)